-- 83 In October 2016 Environment Southland issued new resource consents for the Riversdale and Nightcaps wastewater treatment plant discharges.
-The release of these decisions followed an extensive period of consultation between the two Councils and affected parties with an interest in these discharges. - Without prior warning to this Council, the consents were issued with the term of the consents reduced from 15 years to 7 years in the case of Nightcaps and from 25 years to an effective 9 years for consent which takes effect once upgrade works, budgeted to cost \$2.4 million, are completed at Riversdale which serves some 240 properties. - Given the reduction in term of the consents a decision was made to appeal the ES decision.
+- 72 In October 2016 Environment Southland issued new resource consents for the Riversdale and Nightcaps wastewater treatment plant discharges.
+The release of these decisions followed an extensive period of consultation between the two Councils and affected parties with an interest in these discharges. - 73 The consents however, were only issued with the term reduced from 15 years to 7 years in the case of Nightcaps and from 25 years to an effective 9 years for consent which takes effect once upgrade works, budgeted to cost \$2.4 million, are completed at Riversdale which serves some 240 properties. - 74 Given the reduction in term of the consents a decision was made to appeal the ES decision.
 Following a mediation process new terms of 10 years for Nightcaps and 15 years for Riversdale have now been agreed.
 Officers are satisfied that the agreement reached is a good outcome for both Councils.
 It finds a balance between ensuring that this Council has a reasonable period of certainty over the conditions it needs to meet while also recognising that there will need to be further upgrades to meet the requirements in the Land and Water Plan.